nishalsach/nishalsach.github.io/README.md

 - Fix the heading sizes of header and body
 - Improve responsiveness of site by setting some sort of min-width on text
+- Test shortcodes for buttons: done using [here](http://oostens.me/posts/hugo-button-shortcode/) and an scss2css converter